 The Series S comes with an eight-core 3.6GHz custom AMD CPU and a GPU with 4 teraflops of processing power.
 One of the best things about this console is that it’s still getting an upgrade from an HDD to an SSD.

-The Series S will have a custom 512 GB SSD.
+The Series S has a custom 512 GB SSD.
 However, early reviews of the console indicate that just 364 GB will be available for owners.
 The rest is used for the console’s operating system and other essential files.
 In an interview with Kotaku, Microsoft’s Xbox head Phil Spenser hinted that some Xbox Series S games might take less storage space compared to the same game on the Xbox Series X. Developers could choose to release the game with lower-res textures.

 The SSD will allow your games to load and run faster, fast resume multiple games, and help support visual enhancements from the upgraded GPU, like ray tracing, lighting, and shadows.